osbrown1/Library/LibraryApp/whiteboard.md

 ToDo:

 -Fill out Authors Controller and Author View, as well for Patrons Controller and Patron views.
--Determine how we want login functionality, eg login for patrons & librarians respectfully?
+-Determine how we want login functionality, eggs login for patrons & librarians respectfully?
 -Patron should be restricted from full content of webpage.